-A Monte-Carlo Simulation using Excel Spreadsheet has been used to determine the reliability of a geothermal power plant.
+A Monte-Carlo Simulation using Excel spreadsheet has been used for determining the reliability of a control system for a geothermal plant.
 This simulation technique utilizes the powerful mathematical and statistical capabilities of Excel.
-Simulation time is dependent on the complexity of the system, computer speed and the accuracy desired, so a simulation may range from a few minutes to a few hours.
+Simulation time is dependent on the complexity of the system, computer speed, and the accuracy desired, and may range from a few minutes to a few hours.